python-microservices/microservices-scaffold/README.md

 # microservices-scaffold
-Python Microservice Scaffold is an example to how structure a Flask Microservice Project.
+Python Microservice Scaffold is an example of how to structure a Flask Microservice Project.
 This Scaffold is build over [PyMS](https://github.com/python-microservices/pyms) package.
 PyMS is a [Microservice chassis pattern](https://microservices.io/patterns/microservice-chassis.html) like Spring Boot (Java) or Gizmo (Golang).
 PyMS is a collection of libraries, best practices and recommended ways to build microservices with Python which handles cross-cutting concerns: